maxim2266/str/README.md

 * Handles both C and binary strings;
 * Light-weight references to strings: cheap to create, copy, or pass by value;
 * Support for copy and move semantics, although not enforceable by the C language;
-* String composition targeting memory, file descriptors, or file streams;
+* String composition functions writing to memory, file descriptors, or file streams;

 ## Installation
 Just clone the project and copy (or symlink) the files `str.h` and `str.c` into your project,